The Scribbles Creative Writing Awards are awarded to creators of children’s literature across FIVE categories.

 A beautifully designed Scribbles certificate and a funky Girl & Duck writing journal.

-All winners and high commended contestants receive a virtual badge to display on their website/social media platforms.
+All winners, shortlisters and highly commended contestants receive a virtual badge to display on their website/social media platforms.

-Names of all winners and highly commended will be posted on the girl & duck website in our upcoming Hall of Fame.
+All winners, shortlisters and highly commended are posted on the girl & duck website in our Hall of Fame.

 PB – Picture Book 500 words